-Sweathearts Liz Dwyer and Curtis Weinrich.
-This farm is an epic, flowering, sprouting, fruiting conversation between us and this Land, between us now and the generations that came before us and the ones to come after us, between practicality and spirituality, with hope, with joy, with hard work, and passion.
-It is our intention to grow vibrant, vital food, fiber, flowers, and medicine, to feed people, to cultivate a place for people to gather and feast and laugh and do good work, to teach what we know and pass on some of the sweetness and wisdom that's been passed to us.
+Sweathearts, Liz Dwyer and Curtis Weinrich.
+This farm is a flowering, sprouting, fruiting conversation between us and this Land, between us now and the generations that came before us and the ones to come after us, between practicality and spirituality, with hope, with joy, with hard work, and passion.
+It is our intention to grow vibrant, vital food, fiber, flowers, and medicine, to feed people, to live in relationship with those that we raise, to cultivate a place for people to gather and feast and laugh and do good work, to teach what we know and pass on some of the sweetness and wisdom that's been passed to us.
 And, perhaps mostly, to live fiercely, fully, and beautifully--as close to the ground as possible.

 A little about Liz: